 Today, I am very excited and honoured to have the lovely Maggy Woodley guest posting for us.
-Maggy, of course blogs at Red Ted Art and Life at the Zoo.
-She has also been doing some great Science Hangouts lately over on G+.
-Today Maggy has a great sound science experiments to show us.
+Maggy blogs at Red Ted Art and has a great sound science experiment to show us.

 Hello!
 Lovely to be visiting Science Sparks again.
-I think Science Sparks is doing AMAZING things in getting families and bloggers into Science.
-EVERYONE is doing it now, be it in Science Hangouts or just having fun with the kids at home.
+I think Science Sparks is doing AMAZING things in getting families and bloggers into science.
+Everyone is doing it now, be it in Science Hangouts or just having fun with the kids at home.
 HOORAY for Science Sparks.
-Which makes it even more special and humbling and special to be here today with our simple science experiment!
+This makes it even more humbling to be here today with our simple sound experiment!

-I normally blog at Red Ted Art and Life At The Zoo.
+I usually blog at Red Ted Art and Life At The Zoo.
 Over on Red Ted Art, we have been making guitars.
-Which of course have a fabulous Science element to them: Acoustics!
-What is sound and how does it work?
-I talk a little about vibrations and different lengths of vibrations over on Life At The Zoo.
+Which, of course, have a fabulous Science element to them: Acoustics!
+What is sound, and how does it work?

 What is sound?

 Let’s recap: Sound is Energy.
 An energy that is caused by something moving backwards and forward – like the vibration on a guitar’s string.

 For Science Sparks, we explored what happened to sound in different environments – have you ever been in a room with nothing in it?
 Does it sound echo-y?
 What is going on?

 A smooth flat surface – such as brick, metal or wood, reflects sound – it makes it bounce and come back straight at us.
 Making it often sound louder (as we have lots of sound waves heading our way) and sometimes echo-y (depending on how large the room is and how long it takes for the sound to “come back to us”).
 This doesn’t happen in a room that has a sofa, carpet and curtains – the soft furnishings absorb the sound.

 We can test this with our toy guitar!